Skip to content

 #How Do I Cast Netflix to a Legacy Chromecast?

 If you own one of the original Chromecast dongles (the puck-shaped models without a remote), casting Netflix still works.
 Your Netflix plan must be Standard or Premium.
 The ad-supported tier won’t show a Cast button.
+In our testing on a first-generation Chromecast dongle with a Standard Netflix plan, the Cast icon appeared immediately and the stream launched in under 3 seconds at 1080p.

 From your phone or tablet: